 It is recommended that supplementation be accompanied by foods rich in medium to high glycaemic carbohydrates and protein, as creatine transport is mediated by insulin.

-There are different forms of creatine, but most of these forms do not show the strength or performance gains that creatine does. creatine monohydrate.
+There are different forms of creatine, but most of these forms do not show the strength or performance gains that creatine does. monohidrato.

 How does creatine help my performance?